Iuliana-Ionita-Laza/GeneScan3DKnock/README.md

 The current version is 0.3 (August 29, 2021).

+## Version history
+Version 0.3 (Add an option of resampling in GeneScan1D and GeneScan3D functions.
+Don't need to conduct resampling-based moment-matching when the sample size is large, especially for UK biobank-scale data; Add W.threshold in the GeneScan3DKnock function; Apply SPA gene-based test for binary traits, to deal with imbalance case-control issues; The knockoff generations are optimized using shrinkage leveraging algorithm.)

 ## Usage
 Please see the GeneScan3DKnock <a href="https://github.com/Iuliana-Ionita-Laza/GeneScan3DKnock/blob/master/docs/GeneScan3DKnock_0.3.pdf"> **user manual** </a> for detailed usage of GeneScan3DKnock package.
 Please see the <a href="https://htmlpreview.github.io/?https://github.com/Iuliana-Ionita-Laza/GeneScan3DKnock/blob/master/docs/GeneScan3DKnock_vignette.html">**tutorial**</a> of using the GeneScan3DKnock package.

+## Functional annotation scores
+For functional annotation scores, we use the genome-wide functional annotations in 127 different cell types and tissues ([GenoNet scores](https://www.nature.com/articles/s41467-018-07349-w)).
+The precomputed GenoNet scores for human genome assembly GRCh37 (hg19) can be [downloaded here](https://zenodo.org/record/3336209#.YhkNI-iZOUk).

+The functional annotation scores can help to increase the power of the gene-based test, but this is not mandatory.
+If one don't want to use any functional score, just let Z=NULL, and the package would automatically use the Beta(MAF;1,25) for rare variants and Beta(MAF;1,1) for common variants as the weights.

 ## Contact
 If you have any questions about GeneScan3DKnock please contact